halfwater223/cache_simulation_project/README.md

 ```

 ## Expanding the Project
-Students in the **ECE 627** course are encouraged to build upon this project by exploring the following areas of optimization and extension:
+Students in the **ECE 627** course are encouraged to build upon this project by exploring one or more of the following areas of optimization and extension.
+You are not required to implement all of the suggested areas but can focus on those that align with your interests and course objectives.

 ### 1. **Queue and Latency Management**
 - **Optimizing queue management**: Implement strategies to minimize the wait time for queued tasks.